Fire Emblem Warriors: Three Hopes

+Production of Three Hopes began following the release of Three Houses, with Warriors staff Hayato Iwata and Yosuke Hayashi returning as director and producer respectively.
+Three Houses artist Chinatsu Kurahana returned to design the new characters.
+The game was based around the premise of exploring the themes of Three Houses from an alternate perspective, while creating an accessible gameplay experience that expanded on established Warriors gameplay.
 Three Hopes received generally favorable reviews.
 Critics deemed it an improvement over its predecessor and praised its implementation of Warriors gameplay, but criticized its pacing and technical performance.
 The game shipped over one million copies worldwide by August 2022.